stuffedmotion/Twitch-Dog-Treat-Dispenser/README.md

     "type": "system",
     "systemStatus": 1
 }`
-- Add your Twitch Username as an admin to the 'admins' collection.
-This lets you bypass the cooldown restrictions that other users wou;d have
+- Add your Twitch Username in a new document to the 'admins' collection.
+This lets you bypass the cooldown restrictions that other users would have
 `{
     "name": "YourTwitchName"
 }`